-HCM:116 Fundamentals of Baking 3 cr.
+HCM:116 Fundamentals of Baking

-This course is for a student with an advanced level of foodservice experience and very little baking/pastry experience.
+This course is for a student with very little baking/pastry experience.
 Students will cover the basics of theory and preparation of baked items.
 Science and math will play a large role in this course.
-Some items the students will prepare are bread, cakes, frostings, cookies, creams, puddings, pie crusts and filling and basic plated pastry.
-The focus of the course is on quantity production in a restaurant.
+Items the students will prepare include yeast bread, cookies, creams, puddings, pie crusts and filling, and quick breads.
+The focus of the course is on standard production methods for a successful product in small and large scale batches.

 (39.6 Lec.
-Hrs./39.6 Lab Hrs.)
+Hrs./59.4 Lab Hrs.)
+Co-requisites: HCM:100.